dimforge/ncollide/book/geometric_definitions/README.md

 margin.
 The illustrations will use two colors.
 The blue geometry is the one that is affected by the internal margins (if applicable).
 The yellow geometry is the one that is affected by the margin.
-For example, the `Cone` has an external margin, so the yellow envelope is bigger and more "rounded" than the blue one (which is the exact cone):
+For example, the `Cone` has an external margin, so the yellow envelope is bigger and more "curved" than the blue one (which is the exact cone):

 ![cone with a margin on 0.2](../img/cone3d_margin.png)